-Fee-only financial planners charge clients solely based on the amount of assets they manage.
+Fee-only planners who use an assets under management, or AUM, model charge clients solely based on the amount of assets they manage.
 Many fee-only firms charge an annual fee equal to 1% of a client’s assets under their management.
 For example, if a client hires a fee-only advisor to manage $1,000,000, and the firm’s fee is 1%, the client would pay $10,000 per year (or $833.33 per month).
 Advisors commonly deduct this fee from the accounts they manage for their clients.

 That means a good financial planning team should more than offset the fees they charge.
 And as an individual’s savings and investment portfolio grows larger, the opportunity cost of not using a professional advisory team becomes quite substantial.

-For a fee-only firm to successfully increase revenue, they must continuously help existing clients grow their wealth.
-There are no shortcuts with upfront commission checks.
+For AUM firms, their success is measured almost exclusively by the success of their clients.
+To successfully increase revenue, they must continuously help existing clients grow their wealth.
 This gives fee-only firms a direct (and compelling) incentive to help their clients succeed.

-Since the founding of Elwood & Goetz, we have operated as an independent fee-only firm.
-We believe it’s the right way — and for us, the only way — to do business for our clients.
-If you’re looking for an ongoing, long-term relationship with an objective financial advisor, a fee-only planner is likely the best choice.
+Since the founding of Elwood & Goetz, we have operated as an independent fee-only firm with an AUM fee schedule.
+We believe it’s the right way to do business for our clients.

 Commission-based financial planners

 If fee-only planners are on one end of the compensation spectrum, then commission-based planners are on the opposite end.

 Commission-based planners are compensated through commissions earned by selling their clients specific financial products — such as annuities or insurance policies — or investing their clients’ assets into specific funds "loaded" with commissions.
 This type of compensation model can often introduce conflicts of interest that potentially compromise an advisor’s recommendations.